Meet The Staff

 One of my life’s passions is to motivate others to realize their potential so they may experience a life of health, vitality, and freedom from disease.

-Working alongside experts in the field of Functional and integrative medicine gave me the confidence to open The Metabolic Institute clinic18 years ago, the first certified Functional Medicine clinic in Spokane, WA.
+Working alongside experts in the field of Functional and integrative medicine gave me the confidence to open The Metabolic Institute clinic 20 years ago, the first certified Functional Medicine clinic in Spokane, WA.

 It’s amazing the impact that healthy nutrition, exercise, and positive lifestyle habits can have on one’s health…it can be that simple, but challenging in a world surrounded by toxic exposures and mental stressors.